nOS Documentation

 Developing with nOS API

-Assuming you run your webapp at http://localhost:8080, simply type nos://localhost:8080 into the nOS address bar (which you built/compiled in the pre-requisites step earlier) at the top of that application, then press Enter.
-Refer to the API documentation for a complete list of functionality.
+address bar (which you built/compiled in the pre-requisites step earlier) at the top of that application, then press Enter.
+Refer to the

 Known issues

-Combining a custom protocol like nos:// with hot module replacement is a known issue, causing the nOS client to return a black screen when running your dApp.
+with hot module replacement is a known issue, causing the nOS client to return a black screen when running your dApp.

 In such cases, it is adviced to use a bundler without hot module replacemen.
-As an example: using Parcel, this is done by adding --no-hmr to your start command.
+As an example: using Parcel, this is done by adding --no-hmr

-If you really want to use HMR, you can use http:// within the client instead (though we would advice against it).
+If you really want to use HMR, you can use http://